jenniferlynnmcfarland/jlmcfarland/README.md

-- 👋 Hi, I’m @zadkaj
+- 👋 Hi, I’m @jlmcfarland
 - 👀 I’m interested in learning ways to work more efficiently.
 - 🌱 I’m currently learning foundational tools to accomplish my goal.
 - 💞️ I’m looking to collaborate on skill building exercises.
-- 📫 How to reach me: zadkaj@gmail.com
+- 📫 How to reach me: jenniferlynnnmcfarland74@gmail.com

 <!---
 zadkaj/zadkaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.